 This award is sponsored by the Webster family.

-Mark MacKinnon, The Globe and Mail, for his reporting from “the new Syria” on the rapid changes unfolding in the country and the enormity of the challenges ahead.
+Winner: Mark MacKinnon, The Globe and Mail, for his reporting from “the new Syria” on the rapid changes unfolding in the country and the enormity of the challenges ahead.
+Judges said the series offered important insights at a time when Canadians were trying to understand the new Syria.

 Karine Tremblay, La Tribune, for her series, the Dark Side of Chocolate, documenting the harsh working conditions and exploitation rampant in cocoa production in Côte d’Ivoire.